 Benzodiazepine addiction can also change behaviors.
 Benzo users might abandon their careers, education, or interests.
 Relationships could suffer.
 Friends, family members, and coworkers might say the users are neglecting them and that benzodiazepine users are no longer themselves.
 The users might consider seeking benzodiazepine addiction treatment in California.

-Helping Family Members or Friends Deal with Benzodiazepine Addiction in California
+Helping Loved One with Benzo Addiction in California

 If your friends or family members use benzodizepines despite the negative consequences, you might want to speak with them.